Moccasin Lake Foundation Endowed Chair and Professor of Law

 After four years of practicing law, Dr. Bowen pursued her Ph.D. in Sociology from the University of Washington, where she was awarded the Norman S. Hayner prize for Criminology.
 Her dissertation featured groundbreaking work on plea bargaining.
 She began her teaching career as a visiting professor at the University of Washington, Bothell and then moved to Seattle University's sociology and criminology department, where she taught courses in statistics, research design, deviance and social control, and family and society.

-Her research on the legal system, nontraditional families, and affirmative action has been published in the top law journals in the country.
-Her work has garnered awards, such as Best Paper at the National People of Color Conference, been quoted in The New York Times, republished in textbooks, and been cited to in Supreme Court briefs and books— most recently by Professor Laurence Tribe.
+Her research on families, the legal system, and affirmative action has been published in the top law journals in the country.
+Her work has garnered awards, such as Best Paper at the National People of Color Conference, been quoted in The New York Times, republished in textbooks, and been cited to in multiple United States Supreme Court amici briefs and books — including by Professor Laurence Tribe.
 Dr. Bowen regularly speaks at national and international conferences.
-However, she is most proud to have been nominated Outstanding Professor of the year six times and awarded this honor in 2007, 2010 and 2018.
+However, she is most proud to have been nominated Outstanding Professor of the year nine times and awarded this honor in 2007, 2010, 2018 & 2021.